soulwing/fluent-jdbc/README.md

 ```

 > **NOTE**:
-> At this time, the parser used in Fluent JDBC does not support statements
+> At this time, the script parser used by `executeScript` does not support
-> with block constructs containing multiple valid SQL statements, such as those
+> statements with block constructs containing multiple valid SQL statements,
-> used in defining stored procedures.
-This will be addressed in a future
+> such as those used in defining stored procedures.
+This will be addressed
-> version.
+> in a future version.
+Meanwhile, you should use the `execute` method for
+> DDL statements that define stored procedures.

 Performing Queries and Updates